Board & Management

 Heirloom Project Coordinator

 Martha Mellinger is a very talented lady.
 She is creative with sewing, knitting and crocheting, a variety of handcrafting and a mind filled with a vast array of ideas!
 Combine this with organizational skills, a strong fortitude, compassion and love for the Survivors and Martha is an answer to our prayer!

 Under her direction many people are actively creating many gifts for our Heirloom Projects.
 Her goal is to come to Israel each year, bring volunteers along and distribute many of these finished products to bring honor to the Survivors.
 Find out more in the section titled Heirloom Project.

 AHI War Room Prayer Coordinator

-Diana is no stranger to prayer and she will make sure our prayer needs are sent on to the Warrior Teams and our spiritual support continues.
+Linda is no stranger to prayer and she has already streamlined the teams and helping with communication and expansion.
+She will make sure our prayer needs are sent on to the Warrior Teams and our spiritual support continues.

 We are most grateful for the translators who have volunteered their time to translate letters and cards sent to the Survivors by their adopters.
 We mention their names here in honor and to request prayer for them.
 Translation is an art and not an easy thing to do.
 In addition they do it out of love for the Survivors.
 We are grateful for these wonderful people!

-Russian: Elena, Ayana, Valeriya, Elena, Larissa, Liz, Elena, Philipp
+Russian: Elnura, Elena, Ayana, Valeriya, Larissa, Liz, Elena,

 Hebrew: Sophie, Sima